syeddanish41/wAlnut/README.md

 3. **Theory: Spatial pooling, sequence memory, & temporal pooling are deduced algorithms that are occurring** in the human neocortex layers 3 & 4 in a similar form giving the brain the ability to predict future input.
-   - Experiments that support this theory:
+   - Supportive:
      + Noise invariance experiment of vision input viewable in [NoiseInvarianceExperiment.java](./experiments/model/MARK_I/vision/NoiseInvarianceExperiment.java).
 Paper that describes details of theory behind experiment viewable [here](https://dl.dropboxusercontent.com/u/106853306/Brain/HTM_CorticalLearningAlgorithms.pdf)
      + A 2011 experiment summary: Neurons higher in the hierarchy are more stable & selective to input.
 Published paper describing details of experiment viewable [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2975390/)
-   - Experiments that do NOT support this theory:
+   - Not supportive:
    - Conclusion:
      + Spatial Pooling = Creates a sparse distributed representation activity of columns to efficiently represent a larger input layer.
 Causes columns of neurons to become selectively tuned for specific input